Top Summer Activities on Martha's Vineyard 2024

 State Beach

-• Calm waters perfect for swimming
+• Calm water for swimming

-• The famous Jaws Bridge for thrill-seekers
+• The famous Jaws Bridge, if you're feeling brave

 Menemsha Beach